aticodein/third-project/README.md

 - Find all recipes or organised views for example see recipes by categories.
 - Use all functionality at any device

+##### As the admin or owner of this page, I want to:
+- Able to see all data stored at database by users.
+- Modify and use these data from a safe storage.
+- Create new functionalities for the page.

 ## Features
 #### Existing Features
 ##### This webpage is responsive clear view and all buttons and functions working on mobile devices.
-User of pge can create new rwcipes edt them, create new categories and delet them.
+User of page can create new recipes edit them, create new categories and delet them.
 #### Features Left to Implement
 ##### The delete functionality was more useful if users can delete their only creations so user login would be the solution.
+At this time only a JavaScript warning ask to be careful with delete.
 ##### Also another feature idea to put sidebar at base.html for more links and advertisements for business purpose.
 #### Technologies Used
-##### For CSS grid I used Materialize framework and its own JQuery.
+##### For CSS grid I used Materialize framework and its JQuery.
 ##### For data transfer Falsk, Jinja, pyMongo and for storage Atlas MongoDB
 ##### Back-end language is Python.
 The recipe filter by categories and recipes pagination are the two functionality for demonstrate the understanding the python language and its logic.

-##### As the admin or owner of this page, I want to:
-- Able to see all data stored at database by users.
-- Modify and use these data from a safe storage.
-- Create new functionalities for the page.

 ## Deployment
 ##### For deployment I have used Heroku and installed heroku to Github.
 This made the checking very easy after every repo push the Heroku automaticly\refereshed the page.
 ##### [Hungarian Cuisine](https://hungarian-cuisine.herokuapp.com/)